 Clunes Neighbourhood House coordinates:

 Clunes Neighbourhood House has been operating for almost 30 years, and in that time has become a part of the neighbourhood, living and sharing a number of different premises.
-The first premises was the Old Free Library – a fitting site and one which many people hope the NH will operate in again one day – when it is made safe enough.
-A one off Government Grant of $140,000 was provided in 1987, to fund a coordinator and computers, but no ongoing funding.
-In the early days, the main focus was on classes for adults, in using computers, cash registers etc. Neighbourhood House then moved to a shop front in Fraser St (where Widow Twankeys is now!) and then to the Hepburn Health Services premises on the Ballarat Rd.
+The first premises was the Old Free Lending Library.
+A one off Government Grant of $140,000 was provided in 1987, to fund a coordinator and computers.
+In the early days, the main focus was on technology based classes for adults but over the years that has changed.
+Neighbourhood House then moved to a shop front in Fraser St (where Widow Twankeys is now!) and then to the Hepburn Health Services premises on the Ballarat Rd.
 After 10 years or so there, Neighbourhood House moved to No 6 Service St for 3 before finding it new home, with the Lee Medlyn Home of Bottles at the Old School House at 70 Bailey Street, in 2011.
 This beautiful building has been very effectively shared since then.